mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

 Functionality is useful for games which actively turns off RGB leds (like Tekken 8).
 The feature is visible only when player led is disabled.

-- removed functionality of changing state of the controller only when something changed on our part, because other applications can change the state of the controllers's indicators as well.
+- removed functionality of changing state of the controller only when something changed on our part, because other applications can change the state of the controllers indicators as well.
+The write can still be completely disabled with a shortcut.

-- fixed a bug in which the same controller would be considered as two separate controllers if connected with both bluetooth and usb.
+- fixed a bug in which the same controller would be considered two separate controllers if connected with both bluetooth and usb.

-# TODO:
-- [x] low battery windows notification (registry keys will be needed)
+- added battery notifications which will show in windows notification bar.
+First one will show when battery is lower than 10%, second when lower than 5%.

-- [x] change tray icon to a battery state of the selected controller
+- changed tray icon to indicate the state of the selected controller's battery
-- [x] add possibility to disable RGB LED modifier (currently it always changes to pitch black).
-Currently it makes the leds flicker when a game tries to switch to its own color.

-I will make a release when above changes will be done.
+- added possibility to not update lightbar rgbs with everything else.

+- slowed down controller's update period to 1 second (like it is in DualSenseX)

+- removed rumble features (caused problems with dualsense native games)

+TODO:
+change the name of the application to MakeSense - to distinct itself from DSY

 # Is this related to DSX?
  - No, it's a free alternative for those who need it and a hobby project.